mitchellalderson/render-note-taker-agent/README.md

 - 🎤 **Browser-based audio recording** - Record directly in your browser, no downloads needed
 - ⚡ **Lightning-fast transcription** - Powered by AssemblyAI for accurate speech-to-text
 - 🤖 **AI-powered summaries** - Get key insights, important points, and action items with OpenAI
+- 📊 **Intelligent chunking** - Handles transcriptions of any length with automatic text chunking (no context overflow!)
-- 🎨 **Beautiful UI** - Inspired by Render.com's clean, modern design
+- 🎨 **Beautiful UI** - Inspired by Render.com's clean, modern design with markdown support
 - 🐳 **Docker-ready** - Easy deployment with Docker Compose
 - ☁️ **Render-optimized** - Deploy to production with a single blueprint file